DragonSenses/visionize/architectural-decision-log.md

 Create a responsive footer component that displays two links for privacy policy and terms of service.

-Refactor footer component with buttonVariants and Link
+Refactor Footer with buttonVariants & Link

 Replace the Button component with buttonVariants and use the Link component from next.js to render the links.
 Resize links to improve user experience.
 Also center the content horizontally and vertically with flexbox.